gambardella/plotGODESeq/README.md

 The differential expression data must be a dataframe which rownames are the gene symbols, from the same namespace as the `genes` column of the GO enrichment data above.
 In addition, one column must be named `log2FoldChange`, containing the quantitative difference of expression between two conditions.
 Any other column can be present.
 It will not be taken into account.
 The order of columns does not matter.

-**WARNING:** The current code does not work if the color scheme chosen for the bubbles is based on variable, `l2fc` or `zscore`, that do not contain negative **and** positive values.
-Sometimes, the "collapsing" can cause this situation, if there is an initial unbalance between zscores and/or l2fc.

 ## Configuration arguments

 ### *maxFDR*